williamlzw/MicroOCR/README.md

 The project has 5000 training task training sets and 500 test sets.

-Only 35 epochs are used to verify the accuracy of the set to reach 1.0.

 The training of GTX1060 3GB graphics card takes 3 minutes.

 ## Task Parameter Reference: